dvimaaniye/dorg/README.md

-  -o, --override                      Override existing files without asking -k, --skip                          Skip existing files without asking --dry-run                           Does not move any file or create any directory -h, --help                          Print the help menu
+  -o, --override                      Override existing files without asking -k, --skip                          Skip existing files without asking --dry-run                           Does not move any file or create any directory -q, --quiet                         Run without logs (will display errors) -v, --verbose                       Logs debug info -h, --help                          Print the help menu

 ```

+## Summary of files
+- `external/*`: External libraries
+- `libs/*`: All internal libraries
+- `libs/libutility/`: A library for common shared functions, classes, and namespaces
+- `libs/liblogger/`: Custom logging solution. _I wanted to keep it independent of shared libraries, therefore, it's a separate library_
+- `libs/liborganizer/`: The Organizer class that handles the main logic for organizing files.
+Uses libutility and liblogger
+- `main.cpp`: The entrypoint and main orchestrating file that is a CLI program utilizing all the libraries we have mentioned so far

+If anything is a common shared utility, it goes into `libs/libutility` unless it's independent of `libs/libutility` in which case it becomes its own library, like `libs/liblogger`.

+## A note on the project structure
+The file structure of the project was inspired by [Canonical Project Structure](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1204r0.html) but later drifted from it to distinguish internal libraries from external libraries via the `external` directory.
+This avoids unnecessary confusion and provides clarity on external dependencies of the project.